Get

 1. Lack of Socialization

-Cats that don’t receive sufficient socialization during their sensitive period tend to have serious difficulties understanding how to interact with other cats.
+Cats that don’t receive sufficient socialization during their sensitive period tend to have severe difficulties understanding how to interact with other cats.
 Socialization involves exposing kittens to different situations and animals to allow them to become comfortable navigating unfamiliar situations, being handled by people, and interacting with other pets.

 Kittens’ are most open to the process during their sensitive period, between 2 and 7 weeks old.
-Cats that never really learned how to play well, or interact positively with others sometimes exhibit behavior that’s not appreciated by other cats and can easily be interpreted as aggression.
+Cats that never really learned how to play well, or interact positively with others, sometimes exhibit behavior that’s not appreciated by other cats and can easily be interpreted as aggression.

 2. Routine Disruption